The ultimate vaping glossary

 Empty (I.e. not prefilled) cartomizers which vapers purchase to fill with their favourite e-liquid

 A mod in a box shape!
 Has a number of advantages over cylindrical devices, such as the ability to contain additional functionality in a configuration that only a cuboid shape can permit.
-Box form factors are preferred by some vapers.
+The box mod form-factor is preferred by many vapers.
+If you are thinking about purchasing one, check out our guide to buying your first box mod.

 Deprecated to some degree, although still available from a few sellers.
 First generation cigalikes were 3 piece devices comprised of a battery, an atomizer and a cartridge containing an e-liquid saturated filler which was inserted into the atomizer.